roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Use Logtail to collect application logs from nodes that run Windows.md

             name: root-c
     ```

-    **Note:** Currently, Logtail can collect only stdout files and import them to Alibaba Cloud Log Service \(SLS\).
+    **Note:** Logtail can collect only stdout files and import them to Alibaba Cloud Log Service.
 Logtail will soon support log file collection.

 ## Example

-After you add Logtail to a node that runs Windows, use the following template to verify that Logtail works properly:
+After you add Logtail to a node that runs Windows, use the following template to deploy Logtail:

 ```
 apiVersion: extensions/v1beta1